aarsan/SQLMI/Geo-Failover-AKV/README.md

 Geo-Replication
 Customers need to plan for disaster.
 With SQL MI, you can create failover groups and add your primary and secondary Managed Instances to that failover group.
+Microsoft recommends using [paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions#what-are-paired-regions) for performance reasons.

 3. Paired Regions
-4. Azure Key Vault

 ![](./media/sqlmi-akv.png)